 As soon as you login to your Cloudwords account, please select Settings->My Account from the menu at the top of the page.

-Return to your website, open WPML->Translation Management page and switch to the Translators tab.
+Return to your website, open WPML->Translation Management page and switch to the Translation Services tab.

-Locate the Cloudwords service in the list and click the Activate link next to it.
-As soon as the page reloads the Cloudwords service will appear at the top of the page with two new links.
+Scroll down to I’m looking for translation management systems and click the link.
+Locate the Cloudwords service in the list and click the Activate button next to it.
+As soon as the page reloads the Cloudwords service will appear at the top of the page.

-Click Click here to authenticate.
-Then in the subsequent popup window enter your Cloudwords API access key and click Submit.
+Click the Authenticate button to authenticate the service.
+In the subsequent popup window enter your Cloudwords API access key and click Submit.

 Congratulations!
 Your Cloudwords account is now connected to your WordPress instance.